-- The signals are given by arm movements, by shouting and by light and radio signals.
+The signals are given by arm movements, by shouting and by light signals.
 Watch how they are used and ask someone to explain them.
 The first two signals are given by the person controlling the launch, but anyone can give the STOP signal.
-If you see something you think might be dangerous, shout "STOP" and raise your hand.
+If you see something you think might be dangerous, shout STOP and raise your hand.
 It doesn't matter if you're wrong; it's always better safe than sorry.
-Don't assume someone else has already noticed that there is a person walking across the airfield, or that the glider's airbrakes are open, or the tail dolly is still on, or... whatever it is. - Aerotow launching: The signals are the same as for winch launching.
+Don't assume someone else has already noticed that there is a person walking across the airfield, or that the glider's airbrakes are open, or the tail dolly is still on, or... whatever it is.

+- Aerotow launching: The signals are the same as for winch launching.
 A rope from the tail of the tug is attached to the nose hook of the glider (not to the belly hook, unless that's all that's fitted).
-Avoid going anywhere near the front of the tug: propellers are lethal.
-The signals should be relayed to the tug by radio from the launch controller.
-The fire truck (a trailer with extinguishers and emergency equipment) must be at the aerotow launch point.

-- Handling canopies: The glider's canopy is both fragile and expensive.
+Avoid going anywhere near the front of the tug: propellors are lethal.
+A forward signaller in front of the tug but well out to the side should relay the signal from the wing tip person.
+The fire truck (a trailer with extinguishers and emergency equipment) must be at the aerotow launch point. - Handling canopies: The glider's canopy is both fragile and expensive.
 Never walk away from a glider leaving the canopy open even a light wind may blow it shut and that will probably break it.
 When opening or closing canopies, never lift them by the perspex; always use the handles on the frame.
 Ask your instructor to show you if unsure.
 Always open the canopy to operate the cable release when towing gliders.
 Don't reach through to pull the knob if the glider moves or you need more force than you thought, you will crack the perspex.
 If pulling a glider on the cockpit edge, support the open canopy with your other hand (so it doesn't slam), but don't pull on the canopy. - Windy weather: When the wind is strong we need to be especially careful about ground handling of gliders, as they can quite easily blow over.
 This applies particularly to any older wooden gliders at the launch point.
 In windy conditions, don't leave a glider unattended unless it is properly parked.
 Ask someone to show you how, but generally this means a tyre jammed under the nose, another on the down-wind side of the tail, and one or more on the wing tip.
 The glider should be turned at right angles to the wind.
 Take special care when towing gliders in strong winds; don't do it without someone experienced supervising.